yanuz93/cobaLumen/README.md

 Step:
 1. You need `composer` to be installed first.
     If you haven't installed it before, please follow the instruction given [here](https://getcomposer.org/doc/00-intro.md).
+I, personally, recommend to install composer globally.

 2. Copy the folder to your desired directory.
     If you're a *NIX user and a terminal warrior, use the command below.